 However, this was only really the beginning.
 Drive was no smash hit.
 However it soon dragged into its pull musicians, writers and young people hungry for nostalgia and adventure.
 Synthwave had a swathe of new fans, and one demographic who were particularly receptive to the style were gamers.

 After the success of Far Cry 3, which returned the gaming series to it’s roots, and shifted 4.5 million units, Ubisoft green-lit an expansion project.

 Far Cry 3: Blood Dragon was the result; a stand-alone product available on the Xbox Live Arcade.
 The synth score, courtesy of Australian duo Power Glove, became one of the seminal works of the genre.

 Their arcade-inspired sound was a continuation of the Kavinsky style.
 Chunky analogue drum machines, lightning-crack synth flourishes and B-movie spirit make the soundtrack an absolute must for fans of 80s cinema.

 At the same time, the surrealist top-down shooter Hotline Miami was generating significant buzz online, particularly for it’s score which contributed to the ongoing discussion around synth music.

 It’s basically a hyper-speed, chip-tune take on the lusher, atmospheric sound of more conventional synth music.
 A good example of a favoured take on the synthwave style, faster and played tighter, with acts such as Carpenter Brut and Perturbator, who meld the menace of icy electronic scores with the fury of speed metal.

-The unrelenting pace of ‘darkwave’ or damages the moody and measured atmosphere that is so central to the integrity of synth music.
+The unrelenting pace of ‘darkwave’ damages the mood and measured atmosphere that is so central to the integrity of synth music.
 However it has proven popular, with both acts touring widely and generating millions of plays on Spotify.

 In 2015 synthwave took a step even deeper into the public conciousness…

 This article is part 2 of 3.
 You can read part 3 here.